Day 1 Tuesday 19 October, 2021 Sydney to Bathurst

 How to Book:

-Bookings can be made by sending full names and addresses of intending tour members with a deposit of $750 for the Auto Tour.
+Bookings can be made by sending full names and addresses of intending tour members with a deposit of $750 for the Tour.
 Please send to:

 Travelrite International Pty.
 Ltd.